Sarath-Kumar-S/Ping-Pong-Game/README.md

 # Ping Pong Game Using JavaScript
-The Ping Pong Game, created using JavaScript, and The HTML5 canvas.
+The Ping Pong Game, created using JavaScript, and The HTML5 canvas. <a href="https://ppgame.netlify.app/">Website</a>

 ## Demo